picomy/sftp2S3-tf/Readme.md

 - sftp2s3.tf, main module which integrates all block together.
 - variables.tf, define the variables which you need to provide for this module.
 - sftp2s3-Docker, which includes the ECR images defination.
-- s32s3-Docker, which includes the ECR images defination.
 - Doc, which includes the module configuration doc.
-- conf, which includes the sftp2s3 and s32s3 configuration.
+- conf, which includes the sftp2s3 configuration.
 - code, which includes the lambda function code.

 ## How to use this module